 An Inner History of the New America

-- George Packer is a staff writer at The New Yorker.
-He's the author of eight books, including Interesting Times: Writings from a Turbulent Decade [Amazon/IndieBound], Assassins' Gate: America in Iraq [Amazon/IndieBound], and his newest, The Unwinding: An Inner History of the New America [Amazon/IndieBound].
+George Packer is a staff writer at The New Yorker.
+He's the author of eight books, including Interesting Times: Writings from a Turbulent Decade [Amazon/IndieBound], Assassins' Gate: America in Iraq [Amazon/IndieBound], and his latest, The Unwinding: An Inner History of the New America [Amazon/IndieBound].